Logo

 Play as Snake across a variety of Metal Gear games as he infiltrates, evades detection, and puts a stop to world-threatening situations.
 These games themselves aren't new, but this collection does collect some Metal Gear and Metal Gear Solid games into a new package that's playable on modern consoles

 Call of Duty may seem like an unusual game to see on this list, but you'll find the single-player campaign in this game is a spy story about a CIA operative, not your typical military-soldier-on-the-frontlines campaign.
-And in retrospect, it really shouldn't come as that much of a surprise that Call of Duty is going in a more spy-oriented direction when you consider that Call of Duty: WWII (listed below in the "non-spy games with a good spy level" category) featured a level where you played as a spy infiltrating a party and needing to find your target
+And in retrospect, it really shouldn't come as that much of a surprise that Call of Duty is going in a more spy-oriented direction when you consider that Call of Duty: WWII (listed below in the "non-spy games with a good spy level" category) featured a level where you played as a spy infiltrating a party and needing to find your target.
+The multiplayer and zombie modes are not spy-themed, only the single-player mode is, but you're not going to get any spy video games with a higher production value than this, that's for sure

 You know that scene in every spy or action film where the hero comes across a bomb and has to decide whether to cut the red wire or the blue wire?
 Well, that's the entire premise of this asynchronous co-op game where one player is faced with an elaborate explosive device and has to describe what they're seeing to another player who is armed with only an instructional manual.
 Work together to disarm the devices